 - Ceramic Shield front cover (tougher than any smartphone glass)

 iPhones can shoot incredible footage in 4k, but Instagram will compress these videos and make them look low quality.
 So I have found that videos shot on HD 60fps are best for Reels.
 You can change this setting in the top right corner when you’re in the iPhone’s camera.
-If you have already shot a lot of videos in 4k, don’t stress!
+If you have already shot a lot of videos in 4k (or if you want to film videos in 4k), don’t stress!
 Download the app InShot, import a video, and export as 1080p 60fps.

 You can also turn on ‘high-quality uploads’ in the settings of Instagram.
 To do this, head to settings, account, data usage, and toggle on ‘high-quality uploads’.

 A lot of Reels may not perform well for the first couple of days or even a week after posting.
 Don’t be discouraged—and definitely don’t delete your Reels!
 I’ve had Reels blow up after 2-3 weeks of it being posted.
 If I don’t love a Reel I shared, I’ll just take it off my main feed and let it stay on my Reels feed just in case the algorithm wants to take the Reel for a spin!